 Picture this; you’ve just realised your home is infested with termites.
 You’re panicked and worried, so you vacate the house, grab your phone and dial the number for the first pest control company you find.

-You know you need a pest control specialist.
-But, the person that arrives is alone with barely any equipment.
+You know you need a pest control specialist, however, the person that arrives is alone with barely any equipment.

 You frantically look up the person you’ve called as they pest spray your house, and realise they weren’t the right contractor for the job.